leafty/renku/docs/user/firststeps.rst

     On branch master
     Files generated from outdated inputs:
-      (use "renku log <file>..." to see the full lineage)
+      (use "renku log <file>..." to see the full lineage) (use "renku update <file>..." to generate the file from its latest inputs)

           readme_renku: data/mydataset/README.rst#42a770ef
           readme_science: data/mydataset/README.rst#42a770ef